 Underneath in the middle drawer, I have a baking drawer that has all my baking supplies in one convenient spot.
 I’m so excited about this.
 Before the renovation, I had a baking basket in the pantry that I would have to grab and pull out every time I wanted to make something, and now it’s right in the kitchen in one convenient place.

-Everything baking-related, like sugars, some flours, cocoa powder, mason jars full of salt and baking soda, egg beater, and liquid measuring cups is right there at my baking station.
+Everything baking-related like sugars, some flours, cocoa powder, mason jars full of salt and baking soda, egg beater, and liquid measuring cups – they’re all right there at my baking station.

-The bottom drawer is all my glass storage containers and their lids, plus some ziplock bags.
+The bottom drawer holds all my glass storage containers and their lids, plus some ziplock bags.

 My absolute favorite kitchen storage solution is in the last base cabinet.
 It contains my Nutrimill and storage for my wheat berries for milling.
 It is amazing because I have an extension cord that can plug in the Nutrimill, so I don’t have to lug everything out all the time and can mill grain right there.